The Patriot's Primer on American Liberty (Full Copyright Text)

 But activist courts have ruled that this prohibition applies to virtually every public forum, from public schools and sporting events to public squares.

-There is no more ominous assault on our Constitution, no more serious threat to Liberty “endowed by our Creator,” than the gross errant notion that any vestige of religion must be eradicated from any and all levels of government.
-To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is eradicated, then the historically accepted knowledge that the inherent right to Liberty is “endowed by [our] Creator” will be undermined, succumbing to rule of men.
+There is no more ominous assault on our Constitution, no more serious threat to the Liberty “endowed by [our] Creator,” than the grossly errant notion that any vestige of religious expression must be eradicated from all levels of government and, by extension, anything funded by government, federal, state, or local.
+To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is eradicated, then the historically critical foundational principle that the inherent right to Liberty is endowed by our Creator will be undermined, and the Rule of Law necessary to sustain Liberty will be subordinated to the rule of men.

 But for decades, judicial activists have “interpreted” the First Amendment’s “Establishment Clause” to suit their political agendas, placing severe constraints upon the free exercise of religion by invoking Thomas Jefferson’s once-obscure but now wholly misrepresented “wall of separation” metaphor.

-Jefferson’s letter reaffirmed the Bill of Rights’ barrier between federal and state governments, and the prohibition against Congress making any law “respecting an establishment of religion.”
+Jefferson’s letter reaffirmed the Bill of Rights’ barrier between federal and state governments, as well as the prohibition against Congress making any law “respecting an establishment of religion.”
 His “separation” language most certainly did not create a prohibition against faith expression in public venues.
-Yet, those limitations are how the courts interpret it today.
-The intended consequence of the contemporary artificial barrier between church and state is to remove references to our Creator from all public forums—particularly government educational institutions.
-Over time, disabused belief in a sovereign God and His endowment of Liberty and other unalienable Rights of Man fall to the wayside.
+Yet those are the limitations under modern federal judiciary interpretations.
+The intended consequence of the contemporary artificial barrier between church and state is to remove references to our Creator from all public forums — particularly government educational institutions.

 Indeed, “Life, Liberty and the pursuit of Happiness” are the Natural Rights of Man.
-They are gifts from our God, not government.
+They are gifts “endowed by our Creator,” not government.
 And yet “progressive” politicians and judicial activists would have us believe otherwise.

 It was with firm regard for the Rights of Mankind that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
 As such, it established a constitutional Republic whose foundation was law based on Natural Rights, not rights allocated by governments or by those in positions of power.